Balıbağı village, 18 km south of Çankırı.

 The planned infrastructure for the sight includes galleries with sculptures and reliefs in the mine, the yaran culture promotion gallery, restaurant, cafeteria, multi-purpose meeting room, children's playground, fossil museum, masjid, light effects systems, decorative salt pool, sports activity area, and salt therapy rooms for the treatment of lung diseases such as asthma and bronchitis.
 Several components were completed when the mine was first opened in 2019.
 The rest is still under constructuin and each part will be opened as soon as it is completed.

-The salt mine is used for various exhibition.
-Quite obvious are machinery and tools used for the salt mining.
+The salt mine is used for various exhibitions.
+Quite obvious are machinery and tools used for salt mining.
 One exhibit is a wooden carriage which was used to transport salt blocks.
 Another exhibition shows dead animals which were conserved in the salt mine.
-It seems when there were still animals in use in the mine, the miners discovered that their dead bodies did not decompose if they were left in the mine.
-One of the animals, a dead donkey was obviously used to pull a carriage.
+It seems when there were still animals in use in the mine; the miners discovered that their dead bodies did not decompose if they were left in the mine.
+One of the animals, a dead donkey, was obviously used to pull a carriage.
 Abd finally there is an exhibition of rock salt sculptures created by faculty members and students of the Marmara University Faculty of Fine Arts Sculpture Department in 2005.
 The exhibition also shows Orkhon Monuments produced from rock salt.

 The cavities were used for numerous events over the years in cooperation with the Turkish Culture and Arts Joint Administration and TURKSOY and Çankırı Municipality.
 An exhibition with the paintings of Prof. Hüsamettin Koçan, former Dean of Marmara University Faculty of Fine Arts, named Salt Taste was opened.
 There was a piano convert with Tuluyhan Uğurlu and Yaran Shows took place durimg the Ahi Culture Week.